lewis-morris/pydijkstras/readme.md

-  -h, --help       show this help message and exit --width WIDTH    Width of the 'map' in pixels --height HEIGHT  Height of the 'map' in pixels
+  -h, --help       show this help message and exit --width WIDTH    Width of the 'map' in pixels --height HEIGHT  Height of the 'map' in pixels --maze MAZE      Set to 1 if you want to view the maze and not the road
+                   version

 ```